 Let the squash cool for a few minutes before removing from the pot.
 Cut the spaghetti squash in half cross wise and use a spoon to scoop out the seeds.
 Discard the seeds.

 This is the type of pressure cooker that I prefer to use in my cooking: I get readers asking which electric pressure cooker brand I prefer to use for cooking.
 I personally use the Instant Pot Multi-Use Pressure Cooker.
 I love having 7 cooking functions in one space saving appliance – Pressure Cooker, Slow Cooker, Rice Cooker, Saute Pan, Steamer, Yogurt Maker and Warmer.

 Learn more tips on How to Use an Instant Pot Pressure Cooker.

 Using a fork, gently scrape the tines or the fork around the inside edge of the Squash to shred the pulp into strands.
 Rake your fork in the same direction as the strands to make the longest noodles.
 Place the strands (spaghetti-like ribbons) in a bowl.

 If the squash seems difficult to scrape, just return to the oven and bake and additional 10 minutes.

 Serve the shredded squash immediately, tossed with a little butter or olive oil or use in your favorite recipe.

 Spaghetti squash strands (noodles) will also keep refrigerated for up to a week or frozen for up to 3 months.

-Categories:Cooking Lessons - Cooking 101 Electric Pressure Cooker Recipes Gluten free Healthy Recipe Index (Low fat, Low Calorie, Low Carb) Pressure Cooker Vegetable Recipes Spaghetti Squash
+Categories:Cooking Lessons - Cooking 101 Electric Pressure Cooker Recipes Gluten free Healthy Recipe Collection (Low fat, Low Calorie, Low Carb) Pressure Cooker Vegetable Recipes Spaghetti Squash